Never miss a thing in the Macedon Ranges

 With thanks to Malmsbury Historical Society.

+At the start of the works, Mr Horne had looked to the future.
 The viaduct, he said, “would probably last for ever”.

 📘 History of Malmsbury, by Roslyn Stevens, can be purchased for $10 (plus postage) by emailing Malmsbury Historical Society.
 Alternatively, copies are available at Malmsbury Bakery and Malmsbury General Store.